eunomia-bpf/bpf-developer-tutorial/src/42-xdp-loadbalancer/README.md

 +------------------+             +------------------+
 ```

+The setup can be easily initialized with a script (setup.sh), and removed with a teardown script (teardown.sh).

 > If you are interested in this tutorial, please help us create a containerized version of the setup and topology!
 Currently the setup and teardown are based on the network namespace, it will be more friendly to have a containerized version of the setup and topology.

-explain that

 Setup: